 Where Automation Adds Most Value

-Integration with the Fee Earning Workflow
+Integration with the Fee-Earning Workflow

 A contract review system should output its findings in a format that integrates naturally into the firm's existing workflow.
-This typically means a review memo in the firm's house style, a spreadsheet summary for bulk reviews, or a mark-up of the contract itself showing extracted provisions.
-The output is designed so that the reviewing solicitor's time is spent on the legal analysis — interpreting the flags, forming views on acceptable risk — rather than re-reading the source document.
+That typically means a review memo in the firm's house style, a spreadsheet summary for bulk reviews, or a mark-up of the contract itself showing extracted provisions.
+The output is designed so the reviewing solicitor's time is spent on legal analysis — interpreting the flags, forming views on acceptable risk — rather than re-reading the source document.

 Starting Point